 Restless Leg Syndrome

-Restless leg syndrome is characterized by an irresistible urge to move your legs, especially in the evenings when you’re at rest.
-You may feel as though your muscles are suddenly very tight or even seizing up and need movement to get rid of the sensation.
+Restless leg syndrome is characterized by an irresistible urge to move or unpleasant sensations in your legs, especially in the evenings when you’re at rest.
+You may feel as though your leg muscles are suddenly very tight or even seizing up and need movement to get rid of the uncomfortable sensation.

 Common symptoms of restless leg syndrome include: